 Hockey Hall of Famers Guy Lafleur and Marcel Dionne began their connection to each other when they were the first two players picked in the 1971 NHL Amateur Draft.
 Lafleur was taken first overall by the Montreal Canadiens, with the Detroit Red Wings selecting Dionne at No. 2.
 They both had some big moments on this date, on their own and together.

 Starting on Oct.
 21, 1975, Lafleur scored two goals and added three assists to lead the Canadiens to a 7-1 win at the Pittsburgh Penguins.

-Dionne made history, on Oct.
-21, 1984, when became the seventh player in NHL history to reach 800 assists in the Los Angeles Kings’ 5-2 loss to the Chicago Blackhawks.
+Dionne made history on Oct.
+21, 1984, when he became the seventh player in NHL history to reach 800 assists in the Los Angeles Kings’ 5-2 loss to the Chicago Blackhawks.

 Fast forward to Oct.
 21, 1988, and Lafleur and Dionne are now teammates on the New York Rangers.
-This was Dionne’s second season with the team and Lafleur has just come out of retirement after walking away in 1984.
+This was Dionne’s second season with the team, and Lafleur had just come out of retirement after walking away in 1984.